arcus/arcus_skill_series_sql/sql_intermediate/sql_intermediate.md

 ### Structure

-`LIKE` operators let you compare textual data to a pattern rather than checking if two strings are equal with `=`.
+`LIKE` operators let you compare textual data to a pattern rather than checking if two strings of characters are equal with `=`.

 ```sql
 SELECT *